OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 ### Host Preparation and Component Installation

-**KVM Node Package:** Ensure the opennebula-kvm-node EE package is installed on every KVM host that contains NVSwitch devices.
-This package will contain the opennebula-fabricmanager service.
+KVM Node Package: ensures that the `opennebula-kvm-node EE package is installed on every KVM host that contains NVSwitch devices.
+This package contains the `opennebula-fabricmanager` service.

 **NVSwitch PCI passthrough Setup:** The NVSwitch devices must be prepared for PCI passthrough using the vfio-pci driver.
 This can be done at OpenNebula deployment time using one-deploy, more information [here](content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md).